Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Solved and Open Challenges

-As we have emphasized, protecting the message in transit is not sufficient when insider attacker need to be considered.
+As we have emphasized, protecting the message in transit is not sufficient when insider attackers need to be considered.
 The authors of~\cite{Zhou2008-WSNSurvey} address the issue of node compromise in their section on intrusion detection.
-Although node compromise implies an outside attacker, the effects on the network are essentially the same; an attacker can transmit validly signed message.
-The only difference is that when a node attacks itself (as an insider in a \ac{cITS} would), the node still has an interest in maintaining the functionality of the system, as opposed to node compromise, which may simply be intended to disrupt the system.
-The authors discuss several intrusion detection systems in the broadest sense of the term: their discussion includes the use of location-based keys (which is feasible due to the relatively static nature of the network), signal analysis to counter Sybil attacks (see also Section~\ref{sub:plausibility}) and several mechanisms to counter selective forwarding and other routing attacks (typically variants of Watchdog mechanisms, see Section~\ref{sub:behavioral_mechanisms}).
-One issue that has not been discussed in the context of \acp{cITS} is that of node replication.
+Although node compromise implies an outside attacker, the effects on the network are essentially the same; an attacker can transmit validly signed message (i.e., this enables misbehavior, which is what we aim to detect).
+The discussed misbehavior detection mechanisms raised in this work include a discussion of location-based keys, signal analysis as discussed in Section~\ref{sub:plausibility} and countermeasures to routing misbehavior as discussed in Section~\ref{sub:behavioral_mechanisms}.
 Finally, the authors have discussed denial of service and jamming a type of attack that is extremely hard to detect, and secure base stations as another issue that is fairly specific to \acp{WSN}.
 The authors note that it is possible that base stations become compromised, even though they are generally assumed to be secure, followed by a discussion of preventive mechanisms for base stations.
 Similar assumptions exist in \acp{cITS} for \acfp{RSU}, but the detection of malicious \acp{RSU} is generally easier because they are not essential to a \ac{cITS} the way they are for \acp{WSN}.
 Mechanisms employed for \acp{cITS} could be used to address this challenge in exchange for higher computational overhead.